Distance and intersection number in the curve graph of a surface: Spiral surgery

 \subsection{Spirals}

-We assume in this section that we have cut the closed surface open along $v$, producing a surface with two boundary components crossed by arcs of $w$.
-We note that all of the arguments hold if instead we cut the surface open along $w$ and interchange the roles of $v$ and $w$ everywhere.
-Our first step is to formalize the rectangle pattern in the Menasco ladder observed in the example above.
+In this section, we cut the closed surface open along $v$, producing a surface with two boundary components crossed by arcs of $w$.
+We will then be performing surgery along $v$ with surgery arcs taken to be reference arcs for $v, v_1$ and $w$.
+All of the arguments hold if, instead, we cut the surface open along $w$ and interchange the roles of $v$ and $w$ everywhere, and take reference arcs for $w, v_{d-1}, v$ to be the surgery arcs for $w$.
+In particular, our statement of Theorem \ref{theorem:main} could be written from the perspective of surgery on $w$, studying the efficient geodesics from $w$ to $v$.